Your AI Agent Trusts People You've Never Met

 In March 2026, LiteLLM got compromised through dependency confusion.
 Attackers injected malicious code into the request-handling pipeline.
 Every deployment that pulled the poisoned release was compromised.
 A single supply-chain entry point in the most widely deployed LLM router became a weapon with full plaintext access to every API request flowing through it.

-This is the same LiteLLM that thousands of organisations trust as production infrastructure.
+Thousands of organisations run LiteLLM as production infrastructure.
 The same tool that developers configure and forget about.
 It turned into a supply-chain attack vector overnight, and most of its users wouldn’t have known until the damage was done.

 Dependency confusion isn’t new.
 It’s been a known attack in software supply chains for years.
 But the stakes are different when the compromised package goes beyond reading your code and starts rewriting the tool calls your AI agent is about to execute on your behalf.
 A compromised npm package can steal secrets.
 A compromised LLM router can make your agent do things you never asked it to do, with your credentials, on your infrastructure.

-Everyone’s worried about prompt injection.
-Rightly so.
+Prompt injection is a separate problem with serious research behind it.
 Someone embeds a malicious instruction in a webpage, the model reads it, the agent does something it shouldn’t.
-It’s a real problem with real research behind it.

-But the router problem is orthogonal to prompt injection.
+The router problem is orthogonal to prompt injection.
 It happens in the JSON layer, before the model sees the request or after it emits a response.
 It’s outside the model’s reasoning loop entirely.
 A malicious router doesn’t need to trick the model.
 It just rewrites the response the model sends back.
-The model can be perfectly aligned, perfectly safe, perfectly capable of resisting prompt injection, and none of that matters if the router swaps the URL in a tool call from a legitimate installer to an attacker-controlled script.
+The model can resist every prompt injection attack in the literature, and none of that matters if the router swaps the URL in a tool call from a legitimate installer to an attacker-controlled script.

 The researchers built a tool called Mine that implements the attack classes and tests defences.
 They evaluated three client-side mitigations that can be deployed today without waiting for provider cooperation.